History of Mexico: Changing political landscape 1970–1990

 A phenomenon of the 1980s was the growth of organized political opposition to de facto one-party rule by the PRI.
-The National Action Party (PAN), founded in 1939 and until the 1980s a marginal political party and not a serious contender for power, began to gain voters, particularly in Northern Mexico.
-They made gains in local elections initially, but in 1986 the PAN candidate for the governorship of Chihuahua had a good chance of winning.
+The National Action Party (PAN) was founded in 1939.
+Until the 1980s, a marginal political party and not a serious contender for power began to gain voters, particularly in Northern Mexico.
+They made gains in local elections initially, but in 1986, the PAN candidate for the governorship of Chihuahua had a good chance of winning.

 The Catholic Church was constitutionally forbidden from participating in electoral politics, but the archbishop urged voters not to abstain from the elections.
-The PRI intervened and upended what would likely have been a victory for the PRI.
+The PRI intervened and upended what would likely have been a victory for the PAN.
 Although the PRI's candidate became governor, the widespread perception of electoral fraud, criticism by the archbishop of Chihuahua, and a more mobilized electorate made the victory costly to the PRI.

 1988 Presidential election

-The 1988 Mexican general election was extremely important in Mexican history.
-The PRI's candidate, Carlos Salinas de Gortari, an economist who was educated at Harvard, had never held an elected office, and was a technocrat with no direct link to the legacy of the Mexican Revolution even through his family.
-Rather than toe the party line, Cuauhtemoc Cárdenas, the son of former President Lázaro Cárdenas, broke with the PRI and ran as a candidate of the Democratic Current, later forming the Party of the Democratic Revolution (PRD).
-The PAN candidate Manuel Clouthier ran a clean campaign the in long-standing pattern of the party.